mark-watson/PythonAIBook/manuscript/Chess.md

 Bot played: e2e4 (eval: +0.50, nodes: 4291, time: 0.31s)
 ```

-The move parser validates user input against the list of legal moves, so you cannot enter an illegal move — you will get an error message and a chance to try again:
+The move parser validates user input against the list of legal moves, so you cannot enter an illegal move; you will get an error message and a chance to try again:

 ```
 Your move (or command): e2e5